LBHackney-IT/documents-api/README.md

 Then we have an automated six step deployment process, which runs in CircleCI.

 1. Automated tests (nUnit) are run to ensure the release is of good quality.
-2. The application is deployed to development automatically, where we check our latest changes work well.
-3. We manually confirm a staging deployment in the CircleCI workflow once we're happy with our changes in development.
-4. The application is deployed to staging.
+4. The application is deployed to staging automatically.
 5. We manually confirm a production deployment in the CircleCI workflow once we're happy with our changes in staging.
 6. The application is deployed to production.

 Our staging and production environments are hosted by AWS.
-We would deploy to production per each feature/config merged into `master` branch.
+We would deploy to production per each feature/config merged into `main` branch.

 ### Creating A PR